 Click the Apple menu icon (), select System Preferences, and then click Bluetooth.
 Hover the mouse pointer over the device that you want to disconnect, and then click the remove (x) button next to its name.
 When asked to confirm your choice, click Remove.

 Finally, you must erase the hard drive and reinstall Mac OS X by following the steps below.

 After completing these steps, your Mac will restart and show the setup assistant as if you just got it fresh out of the box from the store.
 If you plan to keep your Mac, just follow the setup assistant’s instructions.
 If you plan to sell or give it away, press Command + Q to quit the setup assistant, and then click Shut Down.
 The new owner should complete the setup process.

-If you restored your Mac to the factory settings to solve a problem or thoroughly clean it up, make sure to install an optimizing tool like Dr. Cleaner to help maximize its performance in the future.
+If you restored your Mac to the factory settings to solve a problem or thoroughly clean it up, make sure to install an optimizing tool like Cleaner One Pro to help maximize its performance in the future.